-Using macOS High Sierra 10.13 is such a wonderful experience until we connect a NTFS drive to Mac, try to edit, create or delete files on the drive and find these commands all fail to work.
-Why this happens?
-That's because macOS High Sierra 10.13 only natively enable NTFS read access but denies NTFS write support.
-By default, we can't write to NTFS drive on macOS High Sierra 10.13.
+Using macOS Catalina 10.15 or Mojave 10.14 is such a wonderful experience until we connect an NTFS drive to Mac, try to edit, create or delete files on the drive and find these commands all fail to work.
+Moreover, if you have a Windows BOOTCAMP partition on your Mac, and you need to mount the BOOTCAMP NTFS partition in read-write mode but you can't.
+Why?
+That's because macOS Mojave 10.14 only natively enable NTFS read access but denies NTFS write support.
+By default, we can't write to NTFS on macOS, including macOS Catalina 10.15, Mojave 10.14, High Sierra 10.13 and earlier.

-As transferring files between NTFS drive and Mac, writing to NTFS drive on macOS High Sierra 10.13 are frequently needed, we'd better find a way to mount NTFS drive as a regular drive with read-write mode.
+As transferring files between NTFS drive and Mac, writing to NTFS drive on macOS Catalina 10.15/Mojave 10.14/High Sierra 10.13 are frequently needed, we'd better find a way to mount NTFS drive as a regular drive with read-write mode.
 In terms of how to enable NTFS write support natively for macOS, here are 3 methods.

-Method 1: Enable NTFS write support on macOS High Sierra 10.13 by Mac Terminal - not recommended
+Method 1: Enable NTFS write support on macOS Catalina/Mojave/High Sierra by Mac Terminal - not recommended